-(a) Cabinet approval had been It is expected to search and granted on 09 July 2015 to amend the section 3 (5) of Private Medical the Institutions (Registration) Act No. 21 of 2006, submit an annual proposal with the Annual Budget Estimate, get including provisions relating to develop private health sectors, and to submit a report relating to expenditure and activities as at the end of before issuing 50 the year per cent of the registration fees collected by the Regulatory Council to Provincial Council.
-Although 3 years had lapsed after obtaining the approval of the Cabinet, the Act had not been amended and 50 per cent of the revenue of registration fees had been given to the Provincial take actions in this regard in future.
+(a) Cabinet approval had been granted on 09 July 2015 to amend the section 3 (5) of the Private Medical Institutions (Registration) Act No. 21 of 2006, to submit an annual proposal with the Annual Budget Estimate, including provisions relating to develop private health sectors, and to submit a report relating to expenditure and activities as at the end of the year before issuing 50 per cent of the registration fees collected by the Regulatory Council to Provincial Although 3 years Council. after obtaining had lapsed the approval of the Cabinet,